WillSyd2023/financial-data-backend-2/README.md

   - ...
 ```

-3. Start the stack with Docker Compose.
+3. Start the stack with `docker-compose up --build`.